 While digital files are easier to store, you still need to have the space to store them.
 Digital space, such as CDs, DVDs, hard drives, and servers, can fill up very quickly, so you need to be sure you have enough room to hold all your data.
 But how do you know you have enough?
 The answer depends on the size of your company and how much paper documentation you use.

 Think Of Physical Space to Determine How Much Digital Storage You Will Need

 It helps to think of your documents in terms of physical space.
-Each page takes up a certain amount of physical space, with 1,000 pages taking up about 10 linear inches, assuming they are filed loosely enough to be accessible.
-Thus, a single drawer in your average filing cabinet could hold about 2,500 pages.
+Each page takes up a certain amount of room, and assuming they are filed loosely enough to be accessible, 1,000 pages takes up about 10 linear inches, so…

 Knowing how much physical space your documents require can help calculate roughly how much digital space you’ll need.
-In the case of a small business with four filing cabinets brimming full with paper, you’ll need just under 1.5 GB of storage—roughly two CDs, or you could have everything added to a DVD (worth about 7 CDs) and leave plenty of room for growth.
+In the case of a small business with four filing cabinets brimming full with paper (about 40,000 pages) you’ll need just under 1.5 GB of storage—roughly two CDs, or you could have everything added to a DVD (worth about 7 CDs) and leave plenty of room for growth.

 Digital Space and Physical Storage

 Four full filing cabinets compared to two CDs—the difference in physical space is astonishing, to say the least.
 But maybe you have a much larger company.
 Perhaps your paper filing system is closer to a whole storeroom, containing roughly 500 cabinets, full of paperwork that has been carefully archived away.
 In that case, you need over 350 CDs to hold all 250 GB of data, and keeping that many discs around isn’t all that practical.
 You might write it all to DVDs, but that still comes out to over 50 discs floating around.